agata-anastazja/snakes-ladders/README.md

 ## Running the code

-The entry method for the program is
+The entry method for the program is the main method in main.clj

+It takes a board which is a vector of hashmaps, which can be snakes or ladders or empty and a vector of vectors of rolls, each inner vector representing a game.

 ## Architectural decisions